Page under reconstruction

 HighlandLIT normally meets in Inverness at the Glen Mhor Hotel (Hanover Room): however, meetings are currently being held on-line by means of Zoom as a result of the Coronavirus.
 HighlandLIT is managed by a voluntary committee, elected by the membership at the annual general meeting

 The AGM for 2020 was held on Zoom, 16th March 2021 at 6.00pm.
 The meeting heard the annual report, delivered by Chair Paul Shanks.
 It then accepted the Financial Statement for 2020, and elected the following committee members: Mark Williams (Chair); Cathy Carr (Secretary); Trish Salt (Treasurer); Mo McQuarrie (Fundraising Co-ordinator.)
-Four people will share the roles of Programme Co-ordinator and Fundraising Co-ordinator – Scott Fraser, Sharon Gunason, Penelope Hamilton and Liz Macrae Shaw.
+Four people will share the roles of Programme Co-ordinator and Publicity Co-ordinator – Scott Fraser, Sharon Gunason, Penelope Hamilton and Liz Macrae Shaw.
 John Dempster is Website and Newsletter Co-ordinator.

 Bringing together those with an interest in all things to do with the written word and the wider world of publishing, HighlandLIT provides a valuable opportunity to discuss projects, books, ideas and attend workshops